huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_instance.md

 * `eip_id` - (Optional, String) Specifies the EIP ID associated with the dedicated instance.

-* `ipv6_enable` - (Optional, String, ForceNew) Specifies whether public access with an IPv6 address is supported.
+* `ipv6_enable` - (Optional, Bool, ForceNew) Specifies whether public access with an IPv6 address is supported.
   Changing this will create a new resource.

 * `loadbalancer_provider` - (Optional, String, ForceNew) Specifies the provider type of load balancer used by the